huggingface/transformers/docs/source/en/add_new_model.md

 These design choices are important *for everyone* interacting with the model.
 It is easier to read, understand, and modify.

-This section describes how the model and configuration classes interact and the Transformers code style you should adopt.
+This section describes how the model and configuration classes interact and the Transformers code style.

 ### Model and configuration

 All Transformers' models inherit from a base [`PreTrainedModel`] and [`PretrainedConfig`] class.
-The configuration is the blueprint to the model.
+The configuration is the models blueprint.

 <!-- <insert diagram here> -->

 To keep the code readable, there is never more than two levels of abstraction for any model.
 The example model here, BrandNewBert, traces its inheritance from `BrandNewBertPreTrainedModel` and [`PreTrainedModel`].
-It is important that a new model only depends on [`PreTrainedModel`] because it allows a model to be loaded and saved with [`~PreTrainedModel.from_pretrained`] and [`PreTrainedModel.save_pretrained`].
+It is important that a new model only depends on [`PreTrainedModel`] because it allows a model to be loaded and saved with [`~PreTrainedModel.from_pretrained`] and [`~PreTrainedModel.save_pretrained`].

 Other important functions like the forward method are defined in the `modeling.py` file.